-For more information on this task, refer to "Generating New XML Documents" on page 3-8.
+For more information on this task, refer to Section 3.3, "Generating New XML Documents."

 3. Transform XML data into another format.

 After parsing an XML document or generating a new one, the Servlet or EJB may need to transform it into another format, such as HTML, WML, or plain text.